Fashion Design & Merchandising

 Mentorship & Advising

-All students in the Interior Design program are mentored and guided by our faculty advisers.
+All students in the Fashion Design and Merchandising program are mentored and guided by our faculty advisers.
 Our courses integrate the educational experience that will help students attain promising careers in the fashion industry.

 Undergraduate Programs: